-The Town of Lexington began its victim advocate program in October 1999 to provide assistance to all individual crime victims in town.
-This position is currently held by Mrs. Sadiyah Cochran.
-Mrs. Cochran holds a BA in Criminal Justice from Benedict College and has 7 years of Criminal Justice Experience, the most recent being as a sworn officer with this department.
-Available during normal business hours, the Department's Victim's Advocate is on call 24 hours a day, seven days a week.
+The Town of Lexington began its victim's advocate program in October 1999 to provide assistance to all individual crime victims.
+Available during normal business hours, the Department's Victim's Advocate is also on call 24 hours a day, seven days a week.

 Where applicable, the Victim's Advocate can/will:

 Provide services to all victims of a crime within 24 hours

 Attend with or represent victims at court hearings

 The Department's Victim's Advocate can also provide information on the SC Victim's Compensation Fund.
 This resource is intended to help individuals with medical expenses, loss of earnings, counseling expenses or funeral expenses that result from a crime.
 To qualify, individuals must report the crime to police within 48 hours (if possible), cooperate with law enforcement and the Governor's Office Division of Victim's Assistance, and complete an application.

 For more information on Victim's Assistance in South Carolina visit these websites: